Tatham Centre will be open for Spring 2022!

 Insecure areas and equipment:

-- The building contains insecure or partially secure areas such as the Information Centre and Career Action.
+- The building contains insecure or partially secure areas such as the CEE Hub and Career Action.

 - It is in UWaterloo’s best interests to minimize the wear and tear on the facilities in the Tatham Centre as much as possible and present a clean, professional image to visitors and students alike.
 Because of the nature of activities in the Tatham Centre and because corporate executives, managers, as well as other representatives of organizations from all over North America are welcomed, a professional appearance is essential for the impression we need to make.